KaikaiZhao/KaikaiZhao.github.io/_posts/2019-08-11-Sparse-Variational-Inference-for-Generalized-Gaussian-Process-Models.md

 date: 2019-08-11
 ---
 <p>
 In this continued blog, we will talk about hyperparameters optimization, including calculating the gradients of the VLB w.r.t kernel parameters.
+Since the derivations w.r.t hyperparameters optimization are not given in the original paper, we'll derive them by ourselves.
 </p>

 ### Hyperparameters optimization